i18next/i18next-gettext-converter/README.md

 _if no target (-t) is specified file will be stored to [sourceDir]/[domain]/translation.json._

-# All credits got to
+# All credits go to

 - [andri9's node-gettext](https://github.com/andris9/node-gettext) for parsing .mo and .po files
 - [TJ Holowaychuk's commander.js](https://github.com/visionmedia/commander.js/) for console program